 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 University of California - San Diego is the top choice if you're interested in a degree in Computer Science.
-CompSci majors from University of California - San Diego earn a boost of about 23.6% above the average earnings of CompSci graduates.
+Students who graduate from the CompSci program make about $68,666 in their early career salary, and $114,695 in their mid-career salary.
 University of California - San Diego is among the largest schools in California.